top of page

 Research

-My other research focuses on the operationalization of health justice for machine learning tools in the field of mental health.
-I am involved in a nation-wide study conducted by the Center for Addiction and Mental Health (CAMH) in Toronto, which is working on the development of a mental health platform for youth seeking professional services across the country.
-My role in this project involves, but is not limited to, being part of the Data Governance Working Group and assessing the ethical implications of incorporating machine learning algorithms into the developing platform.
+My former research focused on the operationalization of health justice for machine learning tools in the field of mental health.
+I was involved in a nation-wide study conducted by the Center for Addiction and Mental Health (CAMH) in Toronto, which was working on the development of a mental health platform for youth seeking professional services across the country.
+My role in this project involved, but was not limited to, being part of the Data Governance Working Group and assessing the ethical implications of incorporating machine learning algorithms into the developing platform.